Prashantmdgl9/Oil_rig_sounds/README.md

 We have built a deep convolutional neural network on the spectrogram that has been created from the audio files

-The model works will an accuracy of 81%
+The model works with an accuracy of 81%